 What is the outlook?

 The outlook (prognosis) is good.
 Absence seizures rarely continue into adulthood.
 This type of epilepsy is not usually associated with any other brain (neurological) condition.
 Children with this type of epilepsy have the same range of intelligence and other abilities as other children.
 Treatment usually controls the seizures so that education and other aspects of life can be normal.
-Treatment can often be stopped in the late teenage years.
+Absence seizure treatment can often be stopped in the teenage years.